just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Paint-Pot-Projects.rst

           to this problem.
 Provide a screenshot of your code -- the revised blocks  -- and describe how the if/else block works to solve the problem in this case.
 If appropriate, include a description of any significant problems or bugs you encountered in solving this problem.
 The &lt;a href=&quot;https://support.microsoft.com/en-us/instantanswers/671b2932-1274-452a-905b-f7ed3c7d8818/open-snipping-tool-and-take-a-screenshot&quot; target=&quot;_blank&quot;&gt;Snipping Tool&lt;/a&gt; in Windows can be used to easily take screenshots of what&#39;s on your screen.
-App Inventor now has a &lt;em&gt;Download Blocks as Image&lt;/em&gt; feature (right click on the white space in the blocks editor to choose) that also can be used to take a screenshot of all of your code, see &lt;a href=&quot;https://www.youtube.com/watch?v=t7uhYaaflzg&quot;&gt;video tutorial&lt;/a&gt;.
+MIT App Inventor now has a &lt;em&gt;Download Blocks as Image&lt;/em&gt; feature (right click on the white space in the blocks editor to choose) that also can be used to take a screenshot of all of your code, see &lt;a href=&quot;https://www.youtube.com/watch?v=t7uhYaaflzg&quot;&gt;video tutorial&lt;/a&gt;.
           &lt;/li&gt;
         &lt;li&gt;When you use the Camera component to take a picture as the Canvas background, explain why the picture goes away when the app is restarted.
 HINT:  Think about the different